amSangi/Zero/README.md

 The engine is built using cmake 3.10

 ## Development
-Currently working on the Animation System
+Currently working on the Animation and Render Systems

 ## Dependencies
 - Assimp - Asset import library